 What SET did

 SET supported Tanzania’s Planning Commission (located within the Ministry of Finance and Planning) with in-depth analytical work to inform the preparation of the FYDP II and policy advice to guide prioritisation and strategic thinking around the country’s economic transformation.
 The SET programme also provided direct support to the Planning Commission in the preparation of an IS for the FYDP II.

-We consider the impact of the SET programme’s work in Kenya across four broad types as outlined by DFID-ESRC Growth Research Programme (DEGRP): conceptual impacts (changing perceptions or approaches), instrumental impacts (tangible changes in either policy or practice), capacity building impacts, and improvements to connectivity across different actors.
+We consider the impact of the SET programme’s work in Tanzania across four broad types as outlined by DFID-ESRC Growth Research Programme (DEGRP): conceptual impacts (changing perceptions or approaches), instrumental impacts (tangible changes in either policy or practice), capacity-building impacts, and improvements to connectivity across different actors.

 SET was influential in shaping the content, thrust and direction of the FYDP II.
 This included support to key actors in the Planning Commission to identify and prioritise the sectors most relevant for economic transformation in Tanzania.
 SET also helped the Planning Commission to identify policy options – both horizontal and sector-specific interventions – to address binding constraints to economic transformation.
 Moreover, SET influenced the GoT’s thinking on ways to engage development partners and mobilise their support for interventions that aid the achievement of the FYDP II objectives in a more coordinated and efficient manner.